Treatment Guidelines for Traumatic Brain Injury

-- The majority of these individuals will die within the first two hours of sustaining the injury.
+- Most individuals will die within the first two hours of sustaining the injury.

 The first step in treating a traumatic brain injury is accurately identifying the symptoms.
 There are a few common mechanisms through which somebody might suffer a TBI.
 These can be classified as either: